JocyC/Chicken-Run/README.md

 ### How and where to run

 A simple UI is written for this API to show some of the functionality.
-The app is currently hosted on localhost:3000, therefore, in order to see the app working, please run npm install && npm start in your terminal, and open http://localhost:3000 in your browser.
+The app is currently hosted on localhost:3000, therefore, in order to see the app working, please clone this repository, run npm install && npm start in your terminal, and open http://localhost:3000 in your browser.

 The home page (http://localhost:3000) shows the farmyard of all the chicken.
 Click on the "detail" button to enter the detail page ; click on the "delete" button to delete this chicken.